Sheffield: Buses and coaches

+Cycling

-Although hilly, Sheffield is compact and has few major trunk roads, therefore cycling in Sheffield is a popular method of transport.
-It is on the Trans-Pennine Trail, a National Cycle Network route running from West to East from Southport in Merseyside to Hornsea in the East Riding of Yorkshire and North to South from Leeds in West Yorkshire to Chesterfield in Derbyshire.
-There are many cycle routes going along country paths in the woods surrounding the city, and an increasing number of cycle lanes in the city itself.
+Although hilly, Sheffield is compact and cycling in Sheffield is growing as a method of transport.
+It is on the Trans-Pennine Trail, a National Cycle Network route running from west to east from Southport in Merseyside to Hornsea in the East Riding of Yorkshire and north to south from Leeds in West Yorkshire to Chesterfield in Derbyshire.
+There are many cycle routes going along country paths in the woods surrounding the city, and a network of quality cycle tracks and low traffic streets is slowly being developed in the city centre.